 ◈ Safety in water over one’s head should be taught before strokes, treading, and other advanced water skills

-◈ To guarantee learning, comfort is the non-negotiable Priority #1
+◈ To guarantee learning, comfort is non-negotiable

 ◈ Every student is a natural, curious learner and learning can always be fun.
 There is no need for rushing, pressure, discomfort, or fear in learning.